aborigines/angular-webpack-docker-nginx/README.md

 # AngularWebpackDockerNginx
-easy for developer run at the localhost and deploy to the production
+easy for developer run at the localhost and have fun deploy to the production

+## what's change
+- change unit test from karma to jest
+- add the webpack for develop and production

 ## Run for Develop
 - npm start